srmullen/couchperuser/README.md

 couchperuser
 ============

-couchperuser is a CouchDB daemon that ensures that a private per-user database exists for each document in _users.
-These databases are writable only by the corresponding user.
+couchperuser is a CouchDB daemon that ensures that a public per-user database exists for each document in _users.

-Currently this is very much purpose-built for CodeCosmos.
 Databases are in the form:

   userdb-{hex encoded username}